Azure/autorest/docs/how-autorest-generates-code-from-swagger.md

 > Note that parameters that have field `in` as path are always required and the `required` field will be ignored.

 Properties in OpenAPI Schema do not contain a required field.
-Instead, Each definition schema can provide a `'required'` array that specifies which proeprties are required.
+Instead, Each definition schema can provide a `'required'` array that specifies which properties are required.
 An example is shown below.
 ```json
 "Product": {
   "required": [